 Falmouth's Personal Tutor programme provides academic guidance and support through regular meetings with between tutors and tutees, using learner analytics (an individual student scorecard) to support students.
-Senior Tutors coordinate Personal Tutors in their department and ensure the system is working effectively.
+Senior Tutors coordinate

+Personal Tutors in their department and ensure the system is working effectively.
 Falmouth recognises through general student feedback and NSS commentary that students would benefit from individual support and access to staff for guidance across a range of issues.
 Through data from the student system, coupled with learner analytics, tutors have a range of information available to help to tailor any support that may be required.
 The tutor/tutee model is naturally personal and tailored, so that target learners receive individual personalised support.
 However, whilst this programme is being implemented across the institution, Falmouth particularly notes its potential to positively impact attainment for identified target groups, where there are gaps in our performance.
 To this end, Falmouth has introduced specific training and considerations for tutors who are working with target cohorts; and, it is encouraging and trialling more proactive support "reach outs" particularly to target learners and where early warning signals are identified.
 This helps to combat the challenge of student self-selecting participation, where students who may need most support are less likely to seek it57.

-6. Employability and career focus
+6. Employability, Skills and Graduate Success

-The "Challenge" pillar of the curriculum means academics and students have to "do it for real"; i.e. learn experientially, dealing with real industry challenges.
-For target learner groups under this Plan, the alignment of employability outcomes with curriculum should promote engagement and success, as the value of the degree is situated in career outcomes; a constant an iterative focus is maintained on goals and career ambitions; and, positive and affirmative experiences and engagements with employers are provided58.
+Employability, personal and professional development form a core pillar of our curriculum, where students "do it for real".
+Students throughout their course learn experientially working on employer live-briefs, projects, challenges, hacks, placements and more - all with a focus of using their skills to solve real-life challenges.
+For target learner groups under this Plan, the alignment of employability outcomes with curriculum should promote engagement and success, as the value of the degree is situated in career outcomes; a constant and iterative focus is maintained on goals and career ambitions; and, positive and affirmative experiences and engagements with employers are provided58.